 Can Books be Scholarly?

 Usually when we talk about scholarly sources, we’re talking about scholarly articles.
 However, books can be scholarly as well.
 One factor to look at for books is the publisher.
 Books from university presses (such as University of California Press or Harvard University Press) are more likely to be scholarly, but you should also check that there are references cited in the text and listed at the end and that the language of the book is scholarly.
-For more information on determining whether a book is scholarly, read this guide to identifying scholarly books (especially section B).

 Is It Peer-Reviewed?